 He advises travelers to visit a doctor prior to embarking on their trip, especially if they might have a chronic medical condition or cardiovascular disease.
 Quigley says sleep deprivation and stress can “exacerbate underlying, and sometimes asymptomatic, serious cardiovascular diseases.”

-He also advised travelers to pack extra medication in case their trip is delayed.
+He also advised travelers to pack extra medication in case their trip home is delayed.

 Will tourism in the Dominican Republic be affected?

-“These cases are very regrettable, but isolated.” he said at a press conference on Thursday.
+“These cases are very regrettable, but isolated.” he said at a press conference in June.
 “Investigation into them is a top priority for us and for the National Police.
 We are asking them to deploy all resources to help provide answers as quickly as possible.”

 He called the Dominican Republic a “tranquil, peaceful destination and the safest in the region,” and said tourists can “be assured that the authorities are working hard to clarify these incidents.”